 Do I need a GP referral to see a psychologist?

 No. A GP referral is not required to see a psychologist.
 You may be able to claim a portion of your session fee through your private health insurance however.
-Iif you would like to claim a Medicare rebate, you will need to visit your GP and ask for a Mental Health Care Plan.
+Iif you would like to claim a Medicare rebate, you will need to visit your GP and ask for a Mental Health Care Plan and referral letter.

 What is a Mental Health Care Plan?